ShahendaWael/DEPI_Project/README.md

 ## 📌 Project Overview:
 This project focuses on analyzing **drug effectiveness** using **AI and machine learning techniques**.
-By leveraging patient data, we aim to **predict the efficiency of different drugs** and assist healthcare professionals in making **data-driven treatment decisions**.
+By leveraging patient data, we aim to make a machine learning model to predict which diabetic patients are most likely to return to the hospital.
+By identifying high-risk individuals, healthcare providers can take timely action to prevent unnecessary hospitalizations and improve patient care.
+Looking ahead, integrating more detailed clinical information and implementing real-time predictions could further enhance the impact and effectiveness of this approach.

 ---

 ## 🛠️ Technologies Used:
 - **Python**
-- **Machine Learning**: Random Forest, Support Vector Machine (SVM)
+- **Machine Learning**: Random Forest, Support Vector Machine (SVM),LightGBM, XGBoost,logistic regression
 - **Deep Learning**: Neural Networks
 - **Libraries & Tools**:
   - TensorFlow